Friday, July 31st, 2015

 I have been teaching CAT aspirants for around 10 years.
 Every year I see a large portion of them make the same mistake.
 I have yelled in class, I have begged in class, I have made videos, I have written numerous blogs, I have written multiple answers on Quora and Pagalguy saying the same thing – do not neglect LR & DI.
 For some reason which I cannot understand, CAT aspirants have a false sense of security when it comes to LR & DI.
 They often assume that with a little bit of practice (sometimes just mocks) they will be able to score well in LR & DI.
 While there are students who might be able to do it, it will be a sad encounter with reality in the exam for a large number of CAT aspirants.
 Please do not make the same mistake.
 Please practice Logical Reasoning and Data Interpretation regularly throughout your preparation.
 Once again, I would recommend that you allocate one full day to LR and one full day to DI.
 Solve all sets that have appeared in previous papers.
 Even if you get all questions correct, still watch the videos given in the course – the videos will help you develop a thought process that will help you in the exam.
 You will also get to know if this set should have been attempted in the exam or not.
 Also, use the mocks for practicing LR & DI.
 Once you are done with a mock, go through the entire LR-DI section again without any pressure of time.
 This time, focus on learning instead of focusing on scoring high.
 These questions are brilliant tools to sharpen your LR & DI skills.
 Use them.

 And it is back with a Capital B and a lot of BANG.
-In 2014, and for few years before it you could have skipped either VA or RC and still scored a pretty decent percentile.
+Few years before it you could have skipped either VA or RC and still scored a pretty decent percentile.
 You could have not only cleared the overall cutoff for a lot of colleges (may be not the old IIMs) but the sectional cutoffs as well.
 It would have been a bad idea and I doubt that many people were successful doing it but it was definitely possible.
 It will no longer be possible because now you HAVE to spend 1 hour on the Verbal Ability & Reading Comprehension section.
 The VA-RC section will have 34 questions.
 In all probability, the split would be

 • 16 for Reading Comprehension